nguyenan11/personal-website/README.md

 #### External Links

 On the bottom of the page, there are 3 logos of *GitHub*, *LinkedIn* and *Piazza* where user can click on to go to.
+Clicking on these pages will open a new browser tab.

 <img src="readme_images/footer.png">